fletcher/MultiMarkdown-4/using_mmd.md

 	<!-- \input{somefile} -->

 If you have questions about LaTeX itself, I can't help.
-You're welcome to send your question to the [MultiMarkdown Discussion List], and perhaps someone will be able to offer some assistance.
+You're welcome to send your question to the MultiMarkdown [discussion list], and perhaps someone will be able to offer some assistance.
 But you would be better off asking a group dedicated to LaTeX instead.